ConnectedPlacesCatapult/TomboloDigitalConnector/README.md

+# Tombolo Digital Connector

 The Tombolo Digital Connector is a piece of software to combine urban datasets and urban models.

-# Build
+## Build

 Build the Digital Connector with or without running the unit tests